thechutrain/rc-coffee-chats/README.md

 - [ ] migrate current data to the new prod.db && deactivate the glitch server
 - [ ] TypeScriptify the project (set to strict compiler settings)

+### Code Refactors:
+- [] add the db into the context of each of the action handler functions.
+Easier to test!

 ### Contributors